 When pinning the laundry, fold some of the fabric over the clothesline before adding the pin.
 This will give the fabric a better grip on the clothesline and prevent it from falling to the ground when the wind blows.

-You can also overlap your clothes slightly so they can share pins, and allow space on your line for more clothes.
+You can also overlap your clothes slightly so they can share pins, and allow line space for more clothes.

 Pants and shorts are easier to pin from the bottom with the waist hanging towards the ground.